 Youth Member of the Year

-The AjPHA Youth Member of the Year must embody the spirit of community involvement, volunteer work, scholarship and leadership as a well-rounded individual.
+The Youth Member of the Year must embody the spirit of community involvement, volunteer work, scholarship and leadership as a well-rounded individual.
 This award does not require excellence in show ring competition, although the nominee can still be an active competitor.

 Eligibility